National Health Service: Performance

-Civitas published an International Health Care Outcomes Index in April 2022 comparing health care outcomes in global health systems across 19 comparable countries.
-It considered health spending, life expectancy, major disease outcomes and outcomes for treatable mortality and childbirth.
-Across 16 metrics with data to 2019 (or most recent available), the UK ranked at the bottom four times (stroke, heart attack and colon cancer survival), and in the bottom three eight times.
-No other comparable country had such a poor record.
-It was the best performer for one metric – the avoidance of diabetic limb amputations.

-A ranking of individual hospitals around the world, published by Newsweek in March 2022, no NHS hospital was listed within the top 40.
-St Thomas' Hospital was ranked at 41, followed by University College Hospital at 54, and Addenbrooke's Hospital at 79.

 Overall satisfaction with the NHS in 2021 fell, more sharply in Scotland than in England, 17 points to 36% – the lowest level since 1997 according to the British Social Attitudes Survey.
 Dissatisfaction with hospital and GP waiting times were the biggest cause of the fall.

-The NHS Confederation polled 182 health leaders and 9 in 10 warned that inadequate capital funding harmed their “ability to meet safety requirements for patients” in health settings including hospitals, ambulance, community and mental health services and GP practices.
+The NHS Confederation polled 182 health leaders and 9 in 10 warned that inadequate capital funding harmed their "ability to meet safety requirements for patients" in health settings including hospitals, ambulance, community and mental health services and GP practices.